teamxdevcode/itcamp2022/README.md

 ```
 php artisan serve
 ```
-7. (Optional) If you lazy to run "npm run dev" every time when you change something in .css or .js files, You could run this command.
-It will automatic compile you .css and .js files when you change something in it.
+7. (Optional) If you are lazy to run "npm run dev" whenever you change something in .css or .js files, You could run this command.
+It will automatically compile your .css and .js files when you change something in them.
 ```
 npm run watch
 ```